Travel guide

 15 days 8-10 GB Long trip across the country

-Compared to the €10-20/day that roaming can cost outside the EU, a travel eSIM for the entire stay usually costs what you would spend on two or three days of traditional roaming.
-The difference is especially noticeable if your trip is longer than a week.
+Compared to roaming outside the European Union, which can exceed several euros a day depending on your operator and rate, a travel eSIM designed for the entire stay usually costs what you would spend in just a couple of days of traditional roaming.
+The difference is especially noticeable if your trip lasts more than a week, and even more so if you plan to combine Honduras with another country in the region.

-How to install it in 1 minute
+How to install it step-by-step

 2. On iPhone: Settings → Mobile Data → Add eSIM → Use QR Code.
 On Android: Settings → Connections → SIM Manager → Add eSIM.